 NWHL: The championship game between the Whitecaps and the Boston Pride on March 13 was postponed the day before.
 It was officially canceled last Friday.
 The league held its draft last month, and even announced it was adding an expansion team in Toronto.

-Final roster cuts are happening throughout the league this week, even though teams have been unable to workout their rosters.
-The Lynx waived guards Linnae Harper and Erica Ogwumike on Monday and will need to waive another player before Tuesday afternoon.
+Final roster cuts were made even though teams have been unable to workout their players.
+The Lynx waived guards Linnae Harper and Erica Ogwumike and forward Jessica Shepard is off the roster as she rehabs a torn ACL.

 In an interview with the Associated Press, Commissioner Cathy Engelbert said the league is considering playing at one site, or a few, instead of at every home arena.
 She added that it was unlikely the WNBA would be at the same site as the NBA.